Permittee-Initiated Response to Changed Circumstances Sample Clauses

 Permittee-Initiated Response to Changed Circumstances.
 Permittee(s) will give notice to the Wildlife Agencies within sixty (60) calendar days after learning that any of the Changed Circumstances listed in Section 6.8.3 of the MSHCP have occurred.
 As soon as practicable thereafter, but no later than sixty (60) days after learning of the Changed Circumstances, Permittee(s) will modify its/their activities in the manner described in Section 6.8.3 of the MSHCP, to the extent necessary to address the effects of the Changed Circumstances on the Covered Species, and will report to the Wildlife Agencies on its/their actions.
 Permittee(s) will undertake such modifications without awaiting notice from the Wildlife Agencies.

 Permittee-Initiated Response to Changed Circumstances.
-Permittee will give notice to the Service within seven (7) days after learning that any of the Changed Circumstances listed in Section 8.2.2 of the HCP has occurred.
-Permittee will modify its activities in the manner described in Section 8.2.2 of the HCP to the extent necessary to mitigate the effects of the Changed Circumstances on Covered Species as soon as practicable and will report to the Service on its actions.
-Except where consultation with the Service is required by Section 8.2.2 of the HCP, Permittee will make these modifications without awaiting notice from the Service.
+The Permittee will give notice to the Service within seven days after learning that any of the Changed Circumstances listed in section 10 of the HCP has occurred.
+As soon as practicable thereafter, but no later than 30 days after learning of the Changed Circumstances, the Permittee will modify its activities in the manner described in section 10 of the HCP, to the extent necessary to mitigate the effects of the Changed Circumstances on Covered Species, and will report to the Service on its actions.
+The Permittee will make such modifications without awaiting notice from the Service.

 Permittee-Initiated Response to Changed Circumstances.
 CITY, SUTTER or TNBC, as appropriate, will immediately notify USFWS and all other Permittees upon learning that any of the Changed Circumstances listed in Chapter VI of the NBHCP has occurred, and shall provide written notice within seven (7) days.
 Permittees shall modify their activities and shall require third persons under the Permittees’ control to modify their activities, as appropriate, in accordance with Chapter VI of the NBHCP, to the extent necessary and feasible to minimize and mitigate the effects of the Changed Circumstances.
 CITY, SUTTER and TNBC and will report to USFWS on their actions.
 Such modifications will be initiated without awaiting notice from USFWS.
 Such changes are provided for in the NBHCP, and hence do not constitute unforeseen circumstances or require amendment of Permits or the NBHCP.